This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 4 Money Organizers That Work Great At Yard Sales

-#1 A cash box with individual coin sections and/or dollar bill trays.
+#1 – A cash box with individual coin sections and/or dollar bill trays.
 There’s no better way to stay on top of your earnings and make change in an instant than to use a cash box with separated sections!

-#2 A money apron — with at least 2 separate “sections” — one for bills and one for coins.
-I got a couple of these for FREE at Home Depot.
-(A standard “fanny pack” would suffice in a pinch.
-Or, maybe a “smart apron” like this one.)
+#2 – A tool apron with at least 2 separate “sections” — one for bills and one for coins.
+I got a couple of tool aprons from Home Depot.
+(A standard fanny pack would suffice in a pinch.
+Or, maybe even a smart apron would be fun!)

-#3 Individual money bags.
-You need 2… one for the dollar bills only, and one for all your loose coins.
+#3 – Individual money bags.
+You need 2 money bags — one for the dollar bills only, and one for all your loose coins.
 These could be official bank bags, but I just use heavy-duty zippered dark colored bags.
 They’re called money bags, but there’s no lock or security features to them.
 I got mine at Wal-Mart.

-#4 Zip-loc type plastic bags.
+#4 – Zipper/slider plastic food storage bags.
 They’re not ideal, but they’ll work.
-They’re clunky, and sometimes awkward to open & close.
+Zippered food storage bags are clunky, and sometimes awkward to open & close.
 Plus, unless you hide them, everyone can see your stash of cash.
 One good thing is that you can see exactly what’s inside, so you’re sure to grab the right one each time!

-Third favorite is the heavy-duty money bags, followed by Ziploc type bags.
+- Third favorite is the heavy-duty money bags.